-The questions of law or fact common to the claims of Group Members, or to potential sub-group members, in this proceeding are:
+The questions of law or fact common to the claims of group members, or to potential subgroup members, in this proceeding are:

 - 1. Whether the Defendant supplied Defective Vehicles; - 2.
-Whether the Defective Vehicles are goods of a kind which are commonly bought and commonly supplied for the purpose of: - (a) driving or permitting to be driven; - (b) driving or permitting to be driven without being exposed to unnecessary danger or harm attributable to its construction; and/or - (c) carrying passengers without exposing them to unnecessary danger or harm attributable to its construction; - 3.
-Whether the Defective Vehicles: - (a) are not safe to drive; and/or - (b) if driven, expose the driver and any passengers to unnecessary danger and harm attributable to its construction with at least one Takata Airbag; - 4.
-Whether the Defendant did not take any or adequate steps to: - (a) warn members of the public that the Defective Vehicles were not safe to drive_and/or safe for passengers; - (b) prevent the Defective Vehicles being driven;
+Whether the Defective Vehicles are goods of a kind which are commonly bought and commonly supplied for the purpose of: - (a) driving or permitting to be driven; - (b) driving or permitting to be driven without being exposed to unnecessary danger or harm attributable to its construction; and/or - (c) carrying passengers in the vehicle without exposing them to unnecessary danger or harm attributable to its construction; - 3.
+Whether the Defective Vehicles: - (a) are not safe to drive; and/or - (b) if driven, expose the driver and any passengers to unnecessary danger and harm attributable to their construction with at least one Takata Airbag; - 4.
+Whether the Defendant did not take any or adequate steps to: - (a) warn members of the public that the Defective Vehicles were not safe to drive and/or safe for passengers; - (b) prevent the Defective Vehicles being driven;